Souhayr Belhassen

 Souhayr Belhassen (born 19 June 1943) is a Tunisian human rights activist and journalist.

+Biography

 She has served as the President of the International Federation for Human Rights (FIDH) based in Paris since April 26, 2007.
 Belhassen is a vocal critic of former Tunisian President Zine El Abidine Ben Ali, who was ousted during the 2010–2011 Tunisian protests, calling the former government's crackdown on protesters "a massacre."

 Souhayr Belhassen also participated in the writing of Habib Bourguiba.
 Biography in two volumes (co-written with Sophie Bessis) a biography of president Habib Bourguiba.